-(a) Loss of individuality: We may envisage an extreme condition that in the bare-mind, the privacy, individuality, and subjectivity of each person are depressed and evaporated.
-Why?
-Because this condition would lead to the horrifying scenario in which individuals become fearful of their own thoughts and intentions, since these would no longer be their own secrets but publicly exposed.
-This might result in the avoidance of thinking and planning – a destructive condition for the individual himself and for cultural progress.
-That is, it seems that cultural development would be considerably impaired because of this situation.
-There will be no new ideas, plans and reforms.
+(a) Loss of individuality: We may envisage the bare-mind scenario in which the privacy, individuality, and subjectivity of each person disappear.
+This would lead to a horrifying scenario in which individuals become fearful of their thoughts and intentions since these would no longer be their secrets but publicly exposed.
+This might result in the avoidance of thinking and planning—a destructive condition for the specific individual and cultural progress generally.
+There would be no new ideas, plans, or reforms.
 Thus, it could be argued that a hidden, private inner world is a necessary condition for the development of a prosperous culture.

-(b) A world full of objective meanings: Before the development of the TC humans ascribed meaning to an indifferent world (e.g., see Rakover, 2021a).
-However, the Tc, bare-mind and the CΨ-Meter raise the possibility that everything in the world would have an objective meaning since any physical or chemical property will be measured by the CΨ-Meter’s meaningful UC.
-Does this indicate that the meaning of any phenomenon in the universe is objective and independent of human assessment?
-According to TC and its technology, the answer is affirmative: A wonderful world full of meanings, which are part of all other natural and objective features of nature.
-This situation may reduce the differences among people and cultures, because all the different interpretations given to the world will disappear, and every feature in the world will have an objective meaning expressed by UC.
+(b) A world full of objective meanings: Before the development of the TC, humans ascribed meaning to an indifferent world (e.g., see Rakover, 2021a).
+However, the TC, the bare-mind scenario, and the CΨ-Meter raise the possibility that everything in the world could have an objective meaning since any physical or chemical property could be measured by the CΨ-Meter’s meaningful UC.
+Does this indicate that the meaning of any phenomenon in the universe would be objective and independent of human assessment?
+According to TC and its technology, the answer is affirmative: a wonderful world full of meanings, which are part of all other objective features of nature.
+In this situation, the differences among people and cultures would be reduced because all the different interpretations given to the world would disappear, and every feature in the world would have an objective meaning expressed by UC.

-(c) A malicious use: It is not hard to imagine the following scenario resulting from the technology developed on the basis of TC: A dictator orders to develop certain pills that will increase or decrease CΨ, meaning, and understanding.
-This dictator could force his citizens to take one pill each day to increase his importance in their eyes, and a second pill to enhance their stupidity and diminish their understanding of his malicious intentions.
-Furthermore, with certain pills, it would be possible to develop a small number of geniuses specifically designed to fulfill the dictator’s goals, while the majority of his subjects would be required to do all the hard work for disgracefully low wages.
+(c) A malicious use: It is not hard to imagine the following scenario: Following the discovery of TC, a dictator orders the development of pills that will increase or decrease CΨ, meaning, and understanding.
+He forces his citizens to take one pill each day to increase his importance in their eyes, and a second pill to enhance their stupidity and diminish their understanding of his malicious intentions.
+Furthermore, with certain pills, he creates a small number of geniuses specifically designed to fulfill his goals, while the majority of his subjects are required to do all the hard work for disgracefully low wages.

-(d) Loss of dimensionality: The TC and the bare-mind situation, would lead to the tendency to mix things that belong to different dimensions or categories.
+(d) Loss of dimensionality: The TC and the bare-mind situation would lead to the tendency to mix things that belong to different dimensions or categories.
 The same level of importance could be attributed to the meanings of things with completely different qualities since they would have the same UC .
-For example, if Smith’s love for his wife Anna amounts to 20UC and his secondhand car equates also to 20UC, then his love for Anna equals his “love” for the used car.
+For example, if Smith’s love for his wife Anna and his secondhand car both amount to 20UC, then his love for Anna equals his “love” for the used car.
 From our point of view today, there is no comparison between loving a woman and wanting to drive or fix a used car.
 These are two different qualities.